-CCI's full-time investment team consists of two senior portfolio managers (PMs), who also have analyst responsibilities, two portfolio managers/quant analysts, six analysts (4x credit analysts and two senior data scientists), a portfolio management director, portfolio analyst, as well as a senior operations analyst.
+CCI's full-time key investment team consists of two senior portfolio managers (PMs), who also have analyst responsibilities, two portfolio managers/quant analysts, six analysts, (4x credit analysts and two senior data scientists), a portfolio management director, portfolio analyst as well as a senior operations analyst.
 The team has progressively expanded over the Fund's history, with a new office opened in Melbourne and an upcoming expansion into an additional Sydney CBD office.

-The two senior PMs are regarded as highly experienced in managing and trading portfolios, Australian cash securities and bonds with a proven seven-year plus track-record, applying their highly active style via SMAC.
+The two senior PMs are regarded as highly experienced in managing and trading portfolios of Australian cash securities and bonds with an established seven-year plus track-record, applying their highly active style initially via Smarter Money Higher Income Fund and the Smarter Money Active Cash Fund.